llicour/manawa--cicd-workshop/java/README.md

 git push origin master
 ```

-Then check the following :
+Then check the that the steps run fine :
 * A new worfklow should be triggered in CircleCI
 * When the CircleCI workflow is ended, a new deployment is triggered in Manawa
 * When the deployment in Manawa is finished, refresh your browser to visualize your changes !